 Some examples of seasonal niches are Halloween costumes, holiday decor, and pool products.
 Products like tech gadgets and video games tend to have much higher sales during the holiday season while people tend to buy shoes evenly throughout the year.
 In 2017, Gamestop and Best Buy both had over 36% of their sales in the fourth quarter while the shoe retailer DSW made just 25.7% of their sales in the fourth quarter.

 If you are interested in steady earnings throughout the year, an evergreen niche might be best.
-A poorly timed December Google update could really mess up your year if you are relying on a Christmas season boost.
+A poorly timed Google update could mess up your year if you are relying on a traffic boost

 Seasonal traffic patterns can also make it harder to diagnose changes in traffic, because you will have to compare to the same period last year instead of the same period last month.